Data model

 type varchar(255) Type of certificate (SSL, HTTPS ...)

-start_validity date Date start of validity
+start_validity date Start date of validity

-end_validity date Date end of validity
+end_validity date End date of validity

-status int State of certificate (RFC 6960)
+status int Certificate statis (RFC 6960)

-last_notification datetime Last notification submited
+last_notification datetime Last notification sent

 created_at timestamp Date of creation